OUTLINE

 Real Estate

-There are much more spheres that Blockchain technology can disrupt with its innovative approach to dealing with data.
+There are many more spheres that Blockchain technology can disrupt with its innovative approach to dealing with data.
 Think of voting, governance,

 insurance, agriculture, education, entertainment, energy, climate, and environment.